Professional Pathways Program

-The Professional Pathways Program will give students the opportunity to intern at Boston based organizations while exploring and introducing students to different professional pathways within an organization.
+The Professional Pathways Program is an opportunity for students to intern at Boston based organizations while exploring different professional pathways within an organization.

-While interning at the organization, students will have the opportunity to meet with professionals, hear from industry leaders, and receive guidance from the McCafferty Career Center on exploring different professional pathways.
+While interning at the organization, students will have the opportunity to meet with professionals, hear from industry leaders, and receive guidance from the McCafferty Career Center.

 Students in this program will receive: